arunpranav-at/SolarOutputPredictor/README.md

 # SolarOutputPredictor
-Machine Learning Project that predicts Solar Panel output on specific date based on weather conditions
+Machine Learning Project that predicts Solar Panel output on specific date and location based on weather conditions This model which I trained has an accuracy of 70%